sjl/.plan/README.markdown

 AxiDraw (`plot_utils.py`) and it should work okay.
 I went ahead and version controlled `.config/inkscape/extensions` this time for when I inevitably have to dick around with the source again — I learned my lesson last time.

+## 2018-07-25

+Got `stumpish` set up so I can poke at stumpwm from within scripts.
+Hacked my `pass` binary to pop up the copied message with `stumpish` so it's a little less opaque when I use the stumpwm shortcut to grab a pass.